Rachel’s Story

 Rachel’s during her professional ballet career.

 Rachel is a former ballet dancer having had the privilege of dancing and studying with the Royal Ballet of London, the Kirov in Russia, the Nashville Ballet, Ballet West in Salt Lake City, Utah, the Royal Academy of Dancinng, and other dance companies both here and abroad.
-Rachel and her husband Steven moved to Vermont originally to start a performing arts school.
+Rachel and her spouse Steven moved to Vermont originally to start a performing arts school.

 Unfortunately, she developed a serious medical condition that has caused her to put her life on hold for the past several years.
 Her airways are failing from severe tracheobronchomalacia (TBM), a condition that causes trachea and bronchial airways to collapse.
 The underlying condition that brought about this problem in her case was Ehlers-Danlos Syndrome (EDS) – a genetic, connective tissue disorder that affects the collagen in the body.